Trauma registry—Department responsibilities.

 The department maintains a trauma registry, as required by RCW 70.168.060

-(a) Provide data for injury surveillance, analysis, and prevention programs;
+(a) Provide data for trauma surveillance, analysis, and prevention programs;

 (b) Monitor and evaluate the outcome of care of major trauma patients, in support of statewide and regional quality assurance and system evaluation activities;